YiroYi/nextBlog/posts/getting-starting-with-nextjs1.md

 ---
-title: 'Getting Started with next JS'
+title: 'Getting Started with Yiro Yi'
 date: '2022-10-15'
 image: 'images-1.jpg'
 excerpt: 'This city is amazing for life, work & fun'